 - Emotionally cheating on their spouse or girlfriend

 - An ego trip of keeping correspondence with several women at a time

 - Deep rooted insecurities

 They will NEVER actually meet up, or physically see you.
-What they would rather have is a fantasy of you that they can play out in their mind as they type away.
+What they would rather have is a fantasy they can play out in their mind as they type away.
 The first sign that you are dealing with an Online Only type: They avoid making time to see you, yet they want to maintain constant correspondence with you online.
-They push for emotional intimacy too soon without any physical contact.
+They push for emotional intimacy without any physical contact.
 You might find it sweet or endearing, but in most cases the physical contact is never going to happen.
 The online relationship is all they can handle.
 If you insist on meeting up and some of these men will become defensive and even hostile.
 Others will continually dodge the question, constantly making excuses.